manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 and exports `initialize` or `render` <u> _widget lifecycle hooks_</u>.

-Hooks are correspond to specific stages in the lifetime of a widget:
+Hooks correspond to specific stages in the lifetime of a widget:

 - _Model Initialization_: On instantiation in Python, a matching front-end model is created and synced with a model in the kernel.